mungujn/wp2p/Readme.md

 This is arguably the heart of the application.
 It is the primary p2p network implementation, implemented in the `remote` module.
 It is used to connect to other peers on the network and retrieve files from these peers.
 It's also the primary utilizer of most of the environment variables specified above.
 The module implements the `FileProvider` interface defined by the application subsytem (located in the `app` module) and provides p2p-networking integrated implementations of the 3 methods that the interface specifies, `StartHost`, `GetFile` and `GetOnlineNodes`.

 `StartHost` creates a `libp2p` node/host and sets up a handler for incoming connections.
 It also initializes `mDNS` which is used to discover other peers on the network.

 `GetFile` is used to retrieve files from other peers on the network.

 `GetOnlineNodes` returns a list of online users in the network.
 Nodes in the network are identified using ID's that are not exactly human readable.
 These ID's are mapped to usernames in a custom handshake protocol that is implemented in this `remote` module.

 The modules tests are at a relatively high level.
 Two full nodes are spun up and file exchange between them is tested.

+## Running

+- Run `make deps` to install the required dependencies
+- Run `make compile` to compile the app for your environment
+- In one shell instance, configure at least `USERNAME`, `LOCAL_ROOT_FOLDER`, `LOCAL_WEB_SERVER_PORT` and `LOCAL_NODE_PORT` and then start up the application using `make run`
+- In a second shell instance, configure the four variables above as well, pointing them to different values and then start up the second app instance

 ## Notes

 - The bridge capability is as yet untested.
+For now, best to leave `RUN_GLOBAL` set to false.

 ## Credit